Main Navigation

 What is an animal behaviourist or behaviour specialist?

 It is difficult to say.
 These terms require no specific education or qualification.
 The terms ‘Veterinary’ or Certified Clinical Animal’ (see above) require formal education.
-Anyone, even individuals without any formal qualification or training can refer to themselves as “animal behaviourist” or “behaviour specialist” and make claims about knowledge and expertise.
+Anyone, even individuals without any formal qualification or training, can refer to themselves as “animal behaviourist” or “behaviour specialist”.

 Who is a dog trainer?